Impeccability: Protestant teaching

 Evangelical writer Donald Macleod suggests that the sinless nature of Jesus Christ involves two elements.
 "First, Christ was free of actual sin."
 Studying the gospels there is no reference to Jesus praying for the forgiveness of sin, nor confessing sin.
 The assertion is that Jesus did not commit sin, nor could he be proven guilty of sin; he had no vices.
 In fact, he is quoted as asking, "Can any of you prove me guilty of sin?" in John 8:46.
-"Secondly, he was free from inherent sin ("original sin" or "ancestral sin")."
+Secondly, he was free from inherent sin ("original sin" or "ancestral sin").

+Protestant Christian theology holds that Jesus died for all human sins.

 Pelagianism

 According to Pelagianism, sin arises from free choice rather than being an inevitable consequence of man's fallen nature.
 Therefore, it is theoretically possible, although unusual, for anyone to live a sinless life.